LSerghei/TWA_Lealin_Lab1/README.md

-# Labiratory work for subject "TWA".
+# Laboratory work for subject "TWA".
-# "Trivia made on JavaScript with JSON"
+# "Quiz made on JavaScript with JSON"